google/osv.dev/gcp/appengine/blog/content/posts/supporting-debian-security-tracker-data/index.md

 Debian Security Tracker fills this gap by providing all reported issues even if the vulnerability has not been fixed yet.

-## Prioritizing Vulnerabilities
+## Prioritizing vulnerabilities
 The tracker categorizes vulnerabilities by [urgency levels](https://security-team.debian.org/security_tracker.html#severity-levels): "low", "medium", "high", "unimportant", "not yet assigned", and "end-of-life".
 This urgency level reflects Debian's internal prioritization and indicates how quickly a fix may be needed.

 To maintain accuracy while expanding our database, we've made the following decisions on how to prioritize these vulnerabilities:

 - **Important vulnerabilities:** Vulnerabilities tagged as "low", "medium", "high", and "end-of-life" are added into our database into corresponding CVE entries.
 These vulnerabilities will be displayed when scanning a Debian image.
 - **Unimportant vulnerabilities:** Vulnerabilities marked as "unimportant" are also added into our database but are hidden by default in OSV-Scanner results.
 This is because those vulnerabilities typically do not affect users, but in some rare cases, they might.
 In the future, when container scanning for Debian Docker images is fully implemented, users can choose whether to include these vulnerabilities in their reports.
-- **Untriaged vulnerabilities:** Vulnerabilities marked as "not yet assigned" are not added to our database, as the Debian team may soon evaluate and update their status.
+- **Untriaged vulnerabilities:** Vulnerabilities marked as "not yet assigned" are not added to our database, as the Debian security team may soon evaluate and update their status.

-## Coming Soon: More comprehensive Container Image Scanning in OSV-Scanner
+## Coming soon: more comprehensive container image scanning in OSV-Scanner
-OSV-Scanner has previously focused on being a vulnerability scanner that scans code repositories, with limited support for Docker containers.
-This year, we’re focusing on providing more full featured support for Docker container scanning.
+OSV-Scanner has previously focused on being a vulnerability scanner that scans code repositories, with limited support for Docker container images.
+This year, we’re focusing on providing more full featured [support for Docker container image scanning](https://github.com/google/osv-scanner/issues/64).

-While working on this, we've noticed some interesting findings regarding how popular scanners produce different container scanning results.
+While working on this, we've noticed some interesting findings regarding how popular scanners produce different container image scanning results.
 These differences aren't just limited to Debian related data, but also extend to language packages, like Go, npm and others.
 Stay tuned for an upcoming blog post where we will dive into this topic, comparing scanner results and exploring the nuanced reasons behind these differences.